 Delivering puppies before physical maturity may stunt the Rottweiler’s growth.
 These dogs will usually grow to have strong builds and muscle tone.
 However, a dog who has puppies at too young an age may not reach its optimal size.

 Puppies born to younger mothers have a higher rate of birth defects.
 These conditions can increase the odds of mortality in the puppies.
-If puppies with birth defects survive, they are likely to have high medical costs.
+If puppies with birth defects survive, they will likely have high medical costs.
+If you want to know how to pick a rottweiler puppy from a litter, we create a complete guide click here.

 Making sure your Rottie does not become pregnant at a young age is better for her overall health.
-Regardless of whether you intend to breed the dog or spay her, you will want to stay more aware of her heat cycle.
+Whether you intend to breed the dog or spay her, you will want to stay more aware of her heat cycle.

 How Often Do Rottweilers Come Into Heat?